 Where full adherence with all LCP policies, including for setbacks and other hazard avoidance measures, would preclude a reasonable economic use of the property as a whole, the City may allow the minimum economic use and/or development of the property necessary to avoid an unconstitutional taking of private property without just compensation.
 There is no taking that needs to be avoided if the proposed development constitutes a nuisance or is otherwise prohibited pursuant to other background principles of property law (e.g., public trust doctrine).
-Continuation of preexisting use (e.g., continued use of an existing development structure, including with any permissible repair and maintenance, which may be exempt from permitting requirements) may provide a reasonable economic use.
 If development is allowed pursuant to this policy, it must be consistent with all LCP policies to the maximum extent feasible.